chaos-polymtl/lethe/doc/source/parameters/cfd/mesh_adaptation_control.rst

 	  # Type of mesh adaptation.
 Choices are  none, uniform or kelly.
 	  set type                 = none

 	  # Variable for kelly estimation.
-Choices are velocity, pressure or phase.
+Choices are velocity, pressure, phase or temperature.
 	  set variable             = velocity

 	  # Frequency of the mesh refinement